-Departure is an album I like parts of, but don’t think many others will care about.
-My affinity for the Vermont duo’s debut comes solely from a handful of songs that remind me of Spacemen 3.
-Call me shallow (you wouldn’t be wrong), but I love Spacemen 3 enough that I can like an album based on nothing but that simple criteria.
-Departure never reaches the same level of Spacemen 3 sound-alike as pre-album single “High and Low”, but it hits a lot of the same notes as the Rugby psych-rock legends.
-The throbbing garage-rock of Spacemen 3’s debut album is represented on album-pener “Mad Mary Jones”, and the luminous psychedelia of the final Spacemen 3 album (Recurring) weighs heavy over “Paint This City” – Departure’s best song.
+I like parts of Departure, but my affinity for the Vermont duo’s debut comes solely from a handful of songs that remind me of Spacemen 3.
+Departure never reaches the same level of Spacemen 3 sound-alike as the band’s pre-album single “High and Low”, but it hits a lot of the same notes as the Rugby psych-rock legends.
+The throbbing garage-rock of Spacemen 3’s debut album is represented on album-opener “Mad Mary Jones”, and the luminous psychedelia of the final Spacemen 3 album (Recurring) weighs heavy over “Paint This City” – Departure’s best song.
 Not enough of a Spacemen 3 connection for ya?
 Well, the band’s logo is a modified version of the hypno-spirals from the cover of The Perfect Prescription, and the album was mixed and mastered by Pete “Sonic Boom” Kember.

-All those Spacemen 3 connections make for some good moments, but The Vacant Lots don’t have any appeal of their own.
-Most of their music based on paper thin song-writing premises which they drive into the ground with mind-numbing repetition.
-Their playing is amateurish, and they often sidestep anything challenging, like tempo shifts or melodic exposition.
-The album is poorly produced, the singing is weak, and the less said about the frequent forays into spoken word pretension, the better – especially “Make The Connection” which aimlessly drones on for ten chord-changeless minutes.
+Those Spacemen 3 connections make for some good moments, but The Vacant Lots have no appealing qualities of their own.
+In fact, it’s quite the opposite.
+Most of the songwriting premises are paper-thin and get driven into the ground with mind-numbing repetition.
+They’re also amateur musicians, who sidestep anything challenging, like tempo shifts or melodic exposition.
+The album is poorly produced, the singing is weak, and the less said about their forays into spoken word pretension, the better – especially “Make The Connection” which aimlessly drones on for ten chord-changeless minutes.